tobylockley/overture-drivers/drivers/kramer_switcher/readme.md

 - "Host": The IP address or host name of the globalcache rs232 device.
 - "Port": The port of TCP communication.
 (Default 4999)
-- "Model": The model of the switcher
+- "Model": The model of the switcher.
+- "Machine Number": ID number of the device for RS232 purposes.
+(Default 1)

 ## Variables